Book Reviews by Etta Madden

-Since 1997 I have shared my reactions to newly published books through reviews published in journals such as The New England Quarterly, Early American Literature, Utopian Studies, Communal Societies, and The American Historical Review.
+More than twenty of my reviews have appeared in academic journals such as The New England Quarterly, Early American Literature, Utopian Studies, Communal Societies, and The American Historical Review.

-Also revealing my belief in the importance of good book reviews, I served for five years as Book Review Editor for Legacy: A Journal of American Women Writers.
+Also attesting to my belief in the importance of reviews, I served for five years as Book Review Editor for Legacy: A Journal of American Women Writers.

-Recently, I have been posting shorter book reviews on Goodreads, Amazon, and Barnes and Noble.
-These reviews also will be posted here.
-I would like to know what you think of these books!
+Recently, I have been posting shorter book reviews on Goodreads.
+These reviews appear on my Facebook page and sometimes below as well.
+I would like to know what you think of these books, if you read them.
 Your comments motivate me to rethink and to learn more about others’ perspectives.